pekkavesisto/control-your-pc-using-sockets/README.md

 7. Now it should connect, you can test it by running like, ```open notepad```

 Keep in mind that the ngrok domain and port changes every time you restart ngrok.

+I'm not going to explain how to control your computer using your android but it works kind of the same way, your android acts as the Computer 2 and you will need to run the client.py using termux and also you need to run ngrok too, but there are tutorials on how to run ngrok on termux.
+Just google it!